-- a.
-The Supplementary Procedures for Large, Complex Disputes shall apply to the Arbitration Rules for Wills and Trusts as provided in Section 8 thereof.
-The procedures are designed to complement the Wills and Trusts rules selected by the parties to govern their dispute.
-To the extent that there is any variance between such rules and the procedures, the procedures shall control.
-Any such cases are herein referred to as "Large, Complex Cases." - b.
+a.
+The Supplementary Procedures for Large, Complex Disputes shall apply to the Arbitration Rules for Wills and Trusts as provided in b.
 The parties to any arbitration proceeding that is to be subject to the procedures may, by consent of all parties, agree to eliminate, modify or alter any of the procedures, and, in such case, the procedures as so modified or altered shall apply to that particular case.